 Outside of academic work, Morris continued studies in percussion traditions from the United States, Africa, the Caribbean, and Central America.
 Shane has been fortunate to study with some of the world’s greatest percussionists including Giovanni Hidalgo, Horacio Hernandez, Jamie Haddad, Michael Spiro, Regino Jimenez, Jesus Diaz, and Mamady Keita.
 Shane has also had the honor of performing with members of Los Munequitos de Matanzas and the Nakatani Gong Orchestra.

-In the early 1990’s, Shane co-founded Springfield, MO. based psychedelic rock band, Jupiter Hollow and toured the mid-west U.S. most of the decade.
-The band was known for it’s lengthy improvisations, searing guitar, and thick pulsing percussions.
+In the early 1990’s, Shane co-founded Springfield, MO. based psychedelic rock band, Jupiter Hollow and toured the mid-west U.S. The band was known for it’s lengthy improvisations, searing guitar, and thick pulsing percussions.
 Jupiter Hollow released one independent album in 1997, self-titled “Jupiter Hollow”, which is now out-of-print.
 After spending time in a studio previously, Jupiter Hollow self produced the release in a home studio using Adat technology.
 The time spent recording this album laid the foundation for Shane in audio and recording engineering.
 Morris co-wrote several songs on the album, including the opener “Nyabingi Dub” which was a precursor to his tribal ambient music of today.
-Famed rock artist and fellow Ozarker, Wes Wilsondid the cover of the album.
+Famed poster artist and fellow Ozarker, Wes Wilsondid the cover of the album.

 Also during this time, Shane organized and led Z#Sharp, a rotating band of musicians exploring total improvisation.
-The music of Z#Sharp would cross borders from jazz fusion, Indian-style ragas, psychedelic rock, blues, experimental, and avant garde.
+The music of Z#Sharp would cross borders from Jazz Fusion, Indian-style ragas, Psychedlic Rock, Blues, Experimental, and Avant Gare.